thorx11dev/Thorx.live/replit.md

 - July 07, 2025.
 Maintained exact cosmic design theme with dark slate background and animated elements
 - July 07, 2025.
 Successfully replaced framer-motion with CSS animations to resolve compatibility issues
 - July 07, 2025.
 Confirmed all landing page sections are now visible and working properly
+- July 07, 2025.
+Created comprehensive multi-page structure with cosmic theme consistency
+- July 07, 2025.
+Added FeaturesPage, UpdatesPage, HelpCenterPage, ContactPage, AboutPage, and BlogPage
+- July 07, 2025.
+Implemented animated cosmic environments across all pages with creative floating elements
+- July 07, 2025.
+Updated footer navigation to link to all new pages
+- July 07, 2025.
+Integrated all new pages into App.tsx routing system
 ```

 ## User Preferences